kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Maintain Consulting Confidentiality

-If _Blockchain Commons_ agrees to provide consulting services under a _Statement of Work_ that include producing reports, documentation, or other written work product:
+If _Blockchain Commons_ agrees to provide services described as "consulting" under a _Statement of Work_ that include producing reports, documentation, or other written work product:

 1.  _Blockchain Commons_ agrees, on request, to enter into a confidentiality agreement on the terms of _Blockchain Commons_' published form patron confidentiality agreement.